Satellite Collection Object: How to Use External Files

 Summary

-This was a comprehensive scenario that covered multiple ways to use the Satellite Collection () object.
+This was a comprehensive scenario that covered multiple ways to use the Satellite Collection object.
 You learned the following:

-• Custom orbit definition files
+• How to use custom orbit definition files to:

-• How to build and use a Reference object
+• How to build and use a reference object

 • How to use the Deck Access Tool to track satellites in a Satellite Collect object